+14. Until recently in most COMECON countries it was possible to insulate domestic prices from external prices, and imported inflation has not been a very important matter.
+So long as the price of exports rises proportionately to the price of imports, no extra burden falls on the organizations which have to balance the accounts.
+Where a country has chosen to run a deficit trade balance, financed by foreign credits, the resulting balance of payment deficit will appear larger because of inflation on the world market.
+On the other hand, however, so long as inflation continues, debts expressed in foreign currency are likely to decline in real value.
+It should be added that for countries like Hungary where an attempt has been made to align internal prices to prices on outside markets, imported inflation constitutes a real problem.

-- 13. Inflation comes in other forms also: the prices of staple items do rise considerably and regularly, but only on the black or parallel markets which operate with the connivance of the authorities.
-The official price index, by contrast, remains constant only reflecting prices on the state markets where, however, many goods are unobtainable or in limited supply. - 14.
-Until recently in most COMECON countries it was possible to insulate domestic prices from external prices by an internal pricing system(2).
-Consequently, imported inflation has hitherto not been a great problem for the consumer, nor for the external trade balance of the Eastern countries as long as export prices rose proportionately to import prices, thus having no impact on the terms of trade.
-Subsequently, since the deterioration of the latter, the Eastern countries are finding it increasingly difficult to remain unaffected by world price increases.
-In this context, Hungary, for example, has particularly felt the results of this imported inflation mainly due to its New Economic Mechanism (NEM) which attempted to align internal prices to prime costs and import prices. - 15.
-The peculiar COMECON price system would appear to be exerting pressure in two main areas: - in the first place certain fundamental goods such as meat and living space are subsidised; to the extent that demand for these goods is allowed to rise, the burden of subsidy may become very great; - secondly where there is a significant change in the structure of costs, as for instance when the terms of trade deteriorate, it becomes increasingly difficult to maintain the artificial price system.
-If more domestically produced wealth has to be surrendered for investment and a given quantity of imported materials, the domestic consumer has to be satisfied with less.
-If the price system ignores a change of this kind it imposes an extra burden of production inefficiency on the economy. - (1) As some of the increased saving is intended to finance the purchase of very expensive consumer durables such as motor cars, country houses, TV sets etc. the degree of inflation cannot be assessed on the basis of savings accounts development - (2) c.f. footnote (1) page 4
+15. The peculiar system of prices in the COMECON countries would appear to be under stress for two reasons:

+- in the first place certain fundamental goods such as meat and living space are subsidised; to the extent that demand for these goods is allowed to rise, the burden of subsidy may become very great; - secondly where there is a significant change in the structure of costs, as for instance when the terms of trade deteriorate, it becomes increasingly difficult to maintain the artificial price system.
+If more domestically produced wealth has to be surrendered for a given quantity of imported materials, the domestic consumer has to be satisfied with less.
+If the price system ignores a change of this kind it imposes an extra burden of inefficiency on the economy. - (1) Some of the increased saving is intended to finance the purchase of very expensive consumer durables such as motor cars, country houses, TV sets and to this extent is not inflationary.